dbohdan/tcl-augeas/README.md

 ## Installation

-tcl-augeas has been tested to build on Ubuntu 14.04, Fedora 21, CentOS 6.5 and FreeBSD 10.1.
+tcl-augeas has been tested to build on Ubuntu 12.04, Ubuntu 14.04, Fedora 21, CentOS 6.5 and FreeBSD 10.1 with Augeas 0.10 through 1.3.

-You will need Tcl 8.5 or 8.6 already installed on your system.
+You will need Tcl 8.5 or 8.6 already installed on your system to build tcl-augeas.

 ```sh
 # Automatically install the dependencies on Ubuntu/Debian, Fedora/CentOS and